BSc Life Sciences / Course details

 Foundation year available

-You can prepare for the full degree course if you do not have the appropriate qualifications for direct entry by undertaking our foundation course.
+You can prepare for the full degree course if you do not have the appropriate qualifications for direct entry by undertaking our foundation course first.

 Flexibility to transfer between courses

-You can transfer between most of our biological sciences degree courses at the end of your first year or later.
+You can transfer between most of our bioscience courses at the end of your first year or, in some cases, later.

 Teaching and learning